redrunnerjs/redrunner.github.io/docs/tour.md

 * Selective updates
 * Control DOM reuse for nested components

+But before we go into

-Before we get into all that juicy stuff, let's take a minute to explore how RedRunner works internally.
+efore we get into all that juicy stuff, let's take a minute to explore how RedRunner works internally.

 ## Internals